(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What is Groupon+ (Groupon Cash Back)?

-With many Groupon+ deals, customers don’t pay for their deal upfront.
+With many Groupon+ deals, customers don’t pay for their deals upfront.
 They can also utilize deals more than once.
 After using a specific linked credit card to make a purchase, customers receive cashback.

-Customers like these offers because they can add as many deals as they like.
+Customers like these offers because they can add a killer deal whenever they like, and as many as they want.
 But they only pay for the deals they use.
-Then, they get cashback rather than an up-front discount.
+Then, they get cash back rather than an up-front discount.

-Some people don’t like to worry about using coupons or use them with family or friends.
-Groupon+ deals allow customers to save money without being concerned they’ll forget to use a voucher or be judged for their frugal choices.
+Some people don't like to worry about entering redemption codes and using coupons when out with family or friends.
+The Groupon+ deals allow customers to save money without being concerned they’ll forget to use a voucher or be judged for their frugal choices.

 How Does Groupon Select Work?